UX Director and alumni Dan Nessler on his thirst for learning and why he shares

 I’ve been here for roughly a year now.
 We’re still shaping the profile and position a bit.
 So I work with different clients.
 I liked everything from the start – user research, prototyping/wireframes, presentations, workshops – organizing stuff to keep the process going.
 But just as the field is still evolving, so am I.

 If you want to know more about Dan, you can connect with him on LinkedIn, Twitter or through his website.
-If you want to learn about our Master’s programs or our other long-term programs, you can reach out to firstname.lastname@example.org (long-term) or email@example.com (Master’s).
+If you want to learn about our Master’s programs or our other long-term programs, you can reach out to email@example.com (Master’s) or to firstname.lastname@example.org (long-term).